![]() |

 [ in memoriam: rehearsal tape ]

 By music critics, the album was met by lukewarm reviews and an almost total rejection from record buyers.
-The label, EMI, felt that the band neglected its contractual obligations by recording something 'so anti-commercial' and even tried a law-suit against the band at court but [thankfully] lost the case.
+The label, EMI, felt that the band neglected its contractual obligations by recording something 'so anti-commercial' and even tried a law-suit against the band at court but [thankfully] the label lost the case.
 However, as a consequence, the band's contract with EMI was terminated.
 By the end of the year, bassist Paul Webb left the band.

 [ allmusic.com 5 / 5, Sound 4,5 / 5, Q Magazine 4 / 5 stars ]